Coffee brewing method: Filter coffee / Immersion

 A simple coffee brewing method

-- Coffee grinder if your using whole bean coffee.*
+- Coffee grinder if you're using whole bean coffee.

 - Timer (your phone will do it)